-10 The Officers' Mess Hall - 3 7th Ave As with others on the Base, the Officers' Mess was a place of
+Ihe Officers' Mess

 As with others on the Base, the Officers' Mess was a place of camaraderie, special events, dining, socializing and also for entertaining distinguished guests.

 Originally this 15,400 sq. ft. building, now a retail enterprise and formerly the Red Maple Inn, contained two lounges, two bars, a television room, a dining room that could accommodate 200, kitchens and washrooms, all spread over four levels within two storeys.

 To the north just behind the building, the hillock that once surrounded the Officers' Mess pool can still be seen.
 A nearby outdoor patio added to the enjoyment of a summer's evening for those visiting the Mess.

 A highlight at the Officers' Mess, as well as at other messes, was the family dinners held each month.
-Entire families gathered to enjoy a meal and the gettogether.
+Entire families gathered to enjoy a meal and the get-together.
 And those attending events at a Mess "dressed"- women donned evening wear and the enlisted men their mess kit (a more formal uniform).

 Local dignitaries, such as the Town of Clinton mayor, lawyers, physicians, bankers, and their wives were Associate Members of the Officers' Mess and were often invited there.

 It was a place of respite, a place where the responsibilities of command could be left at the door-along with headgear as none were worn by RCAF personnel once inside.
-The Officers' Mess was a private enclave amidst the busyness of the largest base in Canada.
+The Officers' Mess was a private enclave amidst the busy-ness of the largest base in Canada.